 The Second Temple stood in Jerusalem from 516 BCE to 70 CE and was the focal point of Jewish religious and national life, as well as the most magnificent and important building in Jewish history.
 It was the meeting point between the Jewish people and the Divine, where sacrifices were offered, sins were forgiven, harvests were celebrated, musicians heralded the glory of G-d with ceremonious instruments, and kohanim (priests) conducted religious rituals proscribed in the Bible.

-All that physically remains of the Second Temple in Jerusalem today is the “Western Wall”, also known as the “Wailing Wall” or “Kotel.”
+All that physically remains of the Second Temple in Jerusalem today is the “Western Wall“, known in Hebrew as the “Kotel.”
 It is the most significant Jewish site in the world, visited by millions of people every year from around the world who wish to pray and to place notes for G-d in between its ancient stones.

 The Temple continues to hold immense significance for Jews.
 It is an integral part of Jewish heritage and history, mentioned in our daily prayers (which we say while facing in the direction towards where it once stood), and a part of our artistic imagination.